reowst/sdk/USAGE.md

 ## 4. Client and server running in 'upgraded' mode

-Next, rebuild and run the client and server.
+Now rebuild and run the client and server.

 You should now see something like:
 ```